 Tackle the problem from all angles

 Complex technology can only take us so far.
 An LED bulb is as useful as an incandescent in a blackout.
 An efficient new HVAC is as effective as a cheap electric space heater if the power is not on.
-Disruption to our energy supply is a useful reminder that, alongside efficiency, designers need to think about resilience, as Lloyd Alter said over at TreeHugger recently:
+Disruption to our energy supply is a useful reminder that, alongside efficiency, designers need to think about resilience, as Lloyd Alter noted at TreeHugger in 2014:

 At the time of this writing, hundreds of thousands of people are without power right now in Pennsylvania.
 The whole Northeast has been going through cold like we haven't felt for years.
 If anyone ever needed a lesson in why we should stop building glass towers and why we should be building to far higher standards of insulation, this has been it.
 The people who are living in Passive Houses are sitting pretty while everyone might freeze in the dark.